 What are the parent eligibility requirements for a Direct PLUS Loan?

-Your parent must be your biological or adoptive parent or your stepparent, if the biological or adoptive parent has remarried at the time of application.
+Your parent must be your biological parent, adoptive parent, or your stepparent, if the biological or adoptive parent has remarried at the time of application.

 How much can my parents borrow?

 The yearly limit on a PLUS Loan is equal to your cost of attendance minus any other financial aid you receive.
-If your cost of attendance is $13,000, for example, and you receive $7,000 in other financial aid, your parents can borrow up to $6,000.
+For example, if your cost of attendance is $13,000 and you receive $7,000 in other financial aid, your parents can borrow up to $6,000.
 If more than one parent wishes to apply for the PLUS Loan, the combination of their loans cannot exceed this amount.
 The school will determine the actual amount you may borrow.